 Interestingly, after these three generations of random mating, all five progeny in the fourth generation have at least one part of their ancestral make up that is shared with each of the other four cousins.
 These five individuals also have a higher rate of IBD with individuals in this new population than they would with people from the original 10 ancestral populations.
-In an IBD network made up of individuals from many other populations as well, this particular population would likely form a community.
+In an IBD network made up of individuals from many other populations as well, this particular population would likely form a Genetic Community.

-2.3.1 The History of West Virginia Settlement
+2.3.1 The History of Western Virginia and West Virginia Settlement

 European-American settlement of western Virginia and West Virginia first began in the 1730s, when the Virginia colony promoted settlement of its western mountains to provide a buffer between its established towns and native peoples (Rice 1993).
 Between 1750 and 1780, the founding population in this region grew.
 This was a period of peace, prosperity, and aggressive settlement in the Shenandoah Valley following the end of King George’s War in 1748 and a treaty with native peoples in 1752.
 While the British forbade further settlement with the Proclamation of 1763, Americans pushed into the territory following the Revolutionary War.
 The construction of roads between 1818 and 1846 promoted further settlement and the isolation of rural areas (Rice 1993).
 Thus, until the mid-19th century, this region was largely a rural, growing population with settlers who hailed from British, German, or Scotch-Irish backgrounds.